 Even when a widower pulls away, don’t just let the whole thing fizzle away without an open and honest conversation about what both of you want from this connection.
 Communication is the key to resolving most issues and deadlocks, and your relationship problems with a widower are no exception.
 Prioritize fostering honest, open and unbridled communication in your connection; it will help cement your bond.

 9. Befriend his children

+The behavior of a widower in a new relationship can tell you a lot about his intentions.
 One of the signs a widower is serious about your relationship with him is when he introduces you to his children.
 If you love him truly, make all attempts to befriend his kids.
-And if you are planning on marriage with the widower, then it’s time to start working on your relationship with the stepchildren.
+If marriage with the widower is on the cards, then it’s time to start working on your relationship with the stepchildren.

 Now, this can be a delicate situation and you have to be prepared for both, hostility or openness.
 Either way, you can become closer to your man by showing him you are up for the challenge and can win over his children.
 But at no point should you insinuate that you’re going to take their mother’s place.
 That can backfire, putting your relationship in jeopardy.

 Handling his children is one thing but if the family has been close-knit, it’s quite possible that he would still be in touch with his deceased wife’s family.
 While his association with them might be a comfort factor for him, the same cannot be said about their equation with you, unless they welcome you wholeheartedly.